langyilin/mysql/README.md

-# build  and run  mysql container by initialize script of the sql
+# Build  And Run  mysql container by initialize script of the sql

 ## STEP 1: Build the mysql image